woltapp/engineering-summer-intern-2023/README.md

 Each venue also has a "Favorite" action next to it.
 "Favorite" works as a toggle (true/false) and changes the icon depending on the state.
 Your app should remember these states and reapply them to venues when the app is opened again.

+## Platform-specific requirements

+For Android you should be following the Google guidelines on how to develop an Android application.
+Specifically, it should use Kotlin as the language, MVVM as the UI architectural pattern and Clean architecture as the data access pattern.

 ## Example of design

 ![Example user interface](./example-mobile-ui.png)